 \section{Abstract}

 We study the bound states of a massive scalar field around a topological star, and show that these are strictly normal modes.
 This yields a genuine gravitational atom, sharply distinguishing horizonless objects from black holes.
-It is shown that the modes are controlled by the field's Compton wavelength compared to the size of the star.
-When the Compton wavelength is large, the field forms a cloud with a hydrogen-like spectrum, while in the opposite regime it localizes along timelike trajectories.
+We show that the modes are controlled by the field's Compton wavelength compared to the size of the star.
+When the Compton wavelength is large, the field forms a cloud with a hydrogen-like spectrum, while in the opposite regime it is localized along timelike trajectories.
 When the two scales are comparable the spectrum becomes richer, and we characterize it in detail allowing the field to carry electric charge and Kaluza--Klein momentum.